 - Excessively demanding or dependent behavior

-- Lack of response to outreach from College officials
+- Lack of response to outreach from University officials

 - Deterioration in physical appearance or personal hygiene

 - Excessive fatigue, exhaustion; repeatedly falling asleep in public areas of campus

 - Visible changes in weight; statements about change in appetite or sleep

 - Disorganized speech, rapid or slurred speech, confusion